Mahdi-Razi-Gandomani/music_generator_LSTM/README.md

 # Music Generation with LSTM

-This project uses a Long Short-Term Memory (LSTM) neural network to generate music.
-The model is trained on MIDI files from Bach's compositions and can generate new musical sequences.
+This project generates original MIDI music using a **Long Short-Term Memory (LSTM)** neural network trained on existing MIDI files.
+The model learns sequences of notes and chords to compose new melodies.

 ---